Madelen Janogy: Hammarby IF

 On 22 December 2020, Janogy moved to Hammarby IF, that just had been promoted to Damallsvenskan, signing a two-year contract.
 In 2021, Janogy scored 10 goals in 21 appearances, helping the side to finish 7th in the table.
 Janogy was voted Hammarby Player of the Year by the supporters of the club.
 She was also nominated for the award of Damallsvenskan Forward of the Year, but the prize eventually went to Stina Blackstenius from BK Häcken.

 In 2022, Janogy suffered from injuries, but still managed to score 11 goals in 21 appearances, helping Hammarby finish 5th in the Damallsvenskan table.
 On 22 December 2022, Janogy signed a new one-year contract with the club.

 On 6 June 2023, Hammarby won the 2022–23 Svenska Cupen.
 Janogy scored a brace in the final, that ended in a 3–0 win at home against BK Häcken.
 The club also won the 2023 Damallsvenskan, claiming its second Swedish championship after 38 years, with Janogy scoring 12 goals in 24 appearances.
 At the end of the season, Janogy was awarded the Damallsvenskan prize Forward of the Year, while also leaving the club following the expiration of her contract.

 Fiorentina

 On 3 January 2024, Janogy joined Italian club Fiorentina on a free transfer, signing a contract until June 2026.
-She agreed to an $80.000 contract and $2.250 weekly wage.